wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 ## Set up the development environment

-To download and set up the product environment for editing, take the following steps.
+To download and set up the product environment for editing, follow the steps given below.

-1. Download your product.
+1. Download the latest version of [WSO2 Identity Server](https://wso2.com/identity-and-access-management/).
 2. Extract the ZIP file into a separate folder in your hard drive.
-3. Go to the `<PRODUCT_HOME>/repository/components/plugins/`
+3. Go to the `<IS_HOME>/repository/components/plugins/`
     directory to find the required JAR files:
     -   `org.wso2.carbon.ui_<version-number>.jar`
     -   `org.wso2.<product-name>.styles_<version-number>.jar`